June-Skeeter/Module6_GEOS270/docs/Content_Part3.md

 {: .no_toc }

-There are a wide range of applications for GIS.
-More than I can every hope to cover.
-I'll go over a handful here.
+What can you do with GIS?
+It is a tool that can be of considerable utility in many different fields.
+There aren't necessarily a ton of jobs advertised as **GIS Analyst**, but there a wide range of applications for GIS!

 <details open markdown="block">
   <summary>